milanqiu/moon/README.md

 # moon
 =====
-A suite of core and expanded Delphi libraries that include utility classes and trials of jdk and other third-party libraries.
+A suite of core and expanded Delphi libraries that include utility classes.